asifmujteba/iOSSharedViewTransition/README.md

 <h2>USAGE</h2>
 Very Simple 3 Step Process:

-- Download and include `ASFSharedViewTransition.h` and `ASFSharedViewTransition.m` in you Project.
+- Download and include `ASFSharedViewTransition.h` and `ASFSharedViewTransition.m` in your Project.
 - In your app delegate or somewhere else in code do `#import "ASFSharedViewTransition.h"` and add tansitions like this:
 ````
 [ASFSharedViewTransition addTransitionWithFromViewControllerClass:[ViewController class]